JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

 - Authorization Code flow with userInfo request (`io.jans.inbound.oauth2.AuthzCodeWithUserInfo`): This flow reuses the previous flow and additionally issues a request to a given userInfo URL passing the access token in the HTTP Authorization header.
 The response obtained (the profile data of the user) is returned in conjuction with the token response of the authorization code flow

 The above means that often, when writing a new flow for a provider, the task boils down to calling the latter flow and returning profile data only.

+## Creating a provider flow

+A provider flow must fulfil the conditions as summarized [earlier](#provider).
+Developers have to figure out if the OAuth2 `code` authorization grant is supported, where the task is simplified to get the required [configurations](#provider-flow-configurations).
+Here, the source code flow of a flow like [Facebook](https://github.com/JanssenProject/jans/raw/main/docs/script-catalog/agama/inboundID/facebook/io.jans.inbound.Facebook) can be re-used - probably without modification other than in the header.